 The study analyzes the rating histories of 93 Taiwan structured finance instruments that Taiwan Ratings Corp. first rated between 2003 and Dec.
-31, 2020.
-The term "structured finance" in this report refers to ABS, CMBS, residential mortgage-backed securities (RMBS), structured credit, and single-name synthetic transactions.
+31, 2021.
+The term "structured finance" in this report refers to ABS, CMBS, RMBS, structured credit, and single-name synthetic transactions.
 For some analyses, we break down these sectors further into subsectors.